-17.64.180 Automatic Fire Extinguishing System.
-Section 903.2 of the California Fire Code is amended to read as follows:
+17.64.180 Automatic Sprinkler System.
+Section 903.2 of the California Fire Code is referenced to read as follows:

-An automatic fire extinguishing system shall be installed in occupancies and at locations as set forth in section 903.2 and listed in 17.64.190 and 17.64.200.
+An automatic sprinkler system shall be installed in occupancies and at locations as set forth in section 903.2 and listed in 17.64.190 and 17.64.200.

-17.64.190 Automatic Fire Extinguishing Systems - Commercial.
+17.64.190 Automatic Sprinkler Systems - Commercial.
 Section 903.2 of the California Fire Code is amended to read as follows:

-An automatic fire extinguishing system shall be installed in Group A, B, E, S, F & M occupancies.
+An automatic sprinkler system shall be installed in Group A, B, E, S, F & M occupancies.

-AUTOMATIC FIRE EXTINGUISHING SYSTEMS - COMMERCIAL
+AUTOMATIC SPRINKLER SYSTEMS - COMMERCIAL

-The Fire Chief shall require the installation of an automatic fire sprinkler system meeting California Building and Fire Code when any one of the following conditions exist:
+The Fire Chief shall require the installation of an automatic sprinkler system meeting California Building and Fire Code when any one of the following conditions exist:

 - (1) In all Group A, B, E, S, F & M, commercial buildings hereinafter constructed when the square footage exceeds 5,000 square feet or 34 feet in height. - (2) When Fire Department travel time exceeds five (5) minutes from the closest fire station to any building.
-(Time tests will be conducted by the Fire Department based on established testing procedures). - (3) When a structure is in the direct Urban Wildland Interface.
-(Refer to Community Zones Hazard Map). - (4) When a dead-end access road or cul-de-sac exceeds 600 feet.
-(Note: If a Fire Department-approved secondary access is provided to the dead-end access road or cul-de-sac, this condition will not apply). - (5) When the building's calculated fire flow requirement, based on building square footage and construction type, exceeds 2,500 G.P.M.
+(Time tests will be conducted by the Fire Department based on established testing procedures).